llefranc/42_taskmaster/README.md

 > Only `[programblockname]` and `cmd` lines are mandatory in the configuration file, the others lines are optionnal and will take default values if not provided.
 If there is several time the same line inside a programblock, then only the last line will be taken in account.

+### Parameters

-**It will allow you to setup the following parameters for each process :**
+The configuration file will allow you to setup the following parameters for each process :

 ##### 🔸`[programblockname]`
 The name use to identify the group of process.
 This line indicate the start of a new program block and must be separated from the previous program block by a newline.